-- 1. The objective of this course is to familiarize the students with FE Software. - 2.
-It aims to equip the students with standard concepts and tools at an intermediate to advanced level that will serve them well towards tackling various problems in the discipline. - 3.
-To introduce students analyze various engineering problems. - 4.
-The course would enable students to analyze the stability of structures. - 5.
-To solve the mathematical equations and finite element analysis with computational methods like MATLAB and Finite element software using software like ANSYS, ABAQUS etc
+The goal of this course is to:

+- 1. It aims to equip the students with standard concepts and tools at an intermediate to advanced level that will serve them well towards tackling various problems in the discipline. - 2.
+To introduce students to numerical methods used to solve engineering problems. - 3.
+Fundamentals of numerical methods/algorithms to solve systems of different mathematical equations (e.g. linear/non-linear algebraic equations, ordinary/partial differential equations)